Block (periodic table): f-block

 The f-block elements are unified by mostly having one or more electrons in an inner f-orbital.
 Of the f-orbitals, six have six lobes each, and the seventh looks like a dumbbell with a donut with two rings.
-They can contain up to seven pairs of electrons hence the block occupies fourteen columns in the periodic table.
+They can contain up to seven pairs of electrons; hence, the block occupies fourteen columns in the periodic table.
 They are not assigned group numbers, since vertical periodic trends cannot be discerned in a "group" of two elements.

 The two 14-member rows of the f-block elements are sometimes confused with the lanthanides and the actinides, which are names for sets of elements based on chemical properties more so than electron configurations.
-The lanthanides are the 15 elements running from lanthanum (La) to lutetium (Lu); the actinides are the 15 elements running from actinium (Ac) to lawrencium (Lr).
+Those sets have 15 elements rather than 14, extending into the first members of the d-block in their periods, lutetium and lawrencium respectively.

 In many periodic tables, the f-block is shifted one element to the right, so that lanthanum and actinium become d-block elements, and Ce–Lu and Th–Lr form the f-block tearing the d-block into two very uneven portions.
-This is a holdover from early erroneous measurements of electron configurations in which the 4f shell was thought to complete its filling only at lutetium.
+This is a holdover from early erroneous measurements of electron configurations, in which the 4f shell was thought to complete its filling only at lutetium.
 In fact ytterbium completes the 4f shell, and on this basis Lev Landau and Evgeny Lifshitz considered in 1948 that lutetium cannot correctly be considered an f-block element.
 Since then, physical, chemical, and electronic evidence has overwhelmingly supported that the f-block contains the elements La–Yb and Ac–No, as shown here and as supported by International Union of Pure and Applied Chemistry reports dating from 1988 and 2021.